helium/HIP/0098-mobile-subdao-quality-of-service-requirements.md

 | Fail          | 0.00X               |<30 Download, OR <2 Upload, OR >100 Latency   |

-For the first 120 days after HIP passing, the highest/fastest speedtest score from each category from the past 48 hours will be used.
-This is due to issues with current speedtests showing slower speeds than normal.

-After 120 days, to calculate the speed test results used for reward calculations for each epoch, the average of up to 6 speedtests (within 48 hours of epoch end) will be used.
-If there are not a minimm of 2 speedtests within the 48 hours, the tier is automatically 'Fail'.

 Tiered Speed Test values are used as a multiplier in Rewards calculations as follows:
 Speed Test Results are put into Tiers based on the minimum value of each Download, Upload, and Latency (logical AND).
 Speed Test results that do not meet the minimum requirements for any Download, Upload, or Latency are considered to have Failed and are not eligible for PoC Rewards until the Speed Test Average is improved (logical OR).